Brand & Website Build

 Creating Nantucket Beauty

 Starting this process I talked to the founder to understand what her goals were to create the look and feel of Nantucket Beauty Collective.
 I gave her the prompt of creating a moodboard so I knew what she wanted the website/branding to look like.
 The goal was to be classic, nautical, beauty, traditional with a refreshing twist.
+From there, I designed promotional materials including flyers, printable ads, digital graphics, and Instagram content such as posts and story ads to establish a cohesive brand presence.

 Here is her moodboard.